jvfe/TextProc/README.md

 * Create new user:

 ```
-$ curl --header "Content-Type: application/json"   --request POST   --data '{"name":"João","content":"I must explain to you how all this mistaken idea of denouncing pleasure and praising pain was born and I will give you a complete account of the system, and expound the actual teachings of the great explorer of the truth, the master-builder of human happiness.'   http://localhost:5000/users
+curl -X POST http://127.0.0.1:5000/users \                                                    -H "Content-Type: application/json" \
+     -d '{"name":"João","content":"I must explain to you how all this mistaken idea of denouncing pleasure and praising pain was born and I will give you a complete account of the system, and expound the actual teachings of the great explorer of the truth, the master-builder of human happiness."}'
 ```

 * Get user 1's bag-of-words:

 ```
-$ curl --header "Content-Type: application/json"   --request GET  http://localhost:5000/users/1/getbow
+curl --header "Content-Type: application/json"   --request GET  http://localhost:5000/users/1/getbow
 ```

 * Get the word most similar to 'pleasure' in user 1's vocabulary: